 First Biennium Renewal: Athletic Trainers initially licensed in the first half of the biennium and renewing a license for the first time must complete the 24 hours as stated in the chart above.

 Athletic Trainers initially licensed the second half of the biennium and are renewing a license for the first time are required to complete 12 hours of continuing education which includes 2 hours of medical errors and have a current CPR certification as stated above.
-NOTE: Licensees initially licensed in the second year of the biennium must take at least 7 hours of live CE requiring attendance and participation.

 Board Rule Approved Providers